galepress/android/README.md

+    PDF Viewer based on MuPDF optimized for working together with our application.

     Copyright (C) 2014-2017  Detaysoft Detay Danışmanlık Bilgisayar Hizmetleri Sanayi ve Dış Ticaret A.Ş.

     This program is free software: you can redistribute it and/or modify